JED Chief of Construction hangs up his hardhat

 |0

-This work, JED Chief of Construction hangs up his hardhat [Image 2 of 2], by Patrick Ciccarone, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, JED Chief of Construction hangs up his hardhat, by Patrick Ciccarone, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT